 This could mean that the same accounting firm will use multiple forms of accounting software based on the unique needs of each of their clients.
 There are a few universal features that all accounting platforms of this sort must have.
 First and foremost is privacy.

 Wealthy families work hard to build and protect their wealth.
 Their family office accountant is at the forefront of that protection effort.
 The last thing they would want is the software used by their accountant to put them at risk of cyber security breaches and data leaks.

 Stellar family office software would require stringent password protection and multi-factor authentication.
 It would work on-premise and in the cloud.
 It would also offer consolidated reporting, governance, data aggregation, and operational products.

 How We Can Help

 Fusion CPA is home to a team of specialized family office accountants.
-We have the experience, discretion, and knowledge needed to accurately and skillfully manage your family’s assets.
-Our team of accountants is experienced in tax planning, general accounting, bookkeeping, and software integration.
+We have the experience, discretion, and knowledge needed to accurately and skillfully manage your family’s finances.
+Our team is also experienced in accounting software solutions, tax planning, and CFO advisory.
 We know what is needed to help make a success of your family’s finances.

-Press the contact us button below to learn more about the services we offer.
+Press contact us to learn more about the services we offer.
 We look forward to discussing your family’s financial future with you.

 This blog article is not intended to be the rendering of legal, accounting, tax advice or other professional services.
 Articles are based on current or proposed tax rules at the time they are written and older posts are not updated for tax rule changes.
 We expressly disclaim all liability in regard to actions taken or not taken based on the contents of this blog as well as the use or interpretation of this information.
 Information provided on this website is not all-inclusive and such information should not be relied upon as being all-inclusive.